The best online fax services provide a simple way to use secure cloud-based fax-to-email services, without requiring a fax machine.

-Fax machines still remain common in many offices, but the best online fax services have given physical machines a run for their money in recent years.
+Fax machines (opens in new tab) still remain common in many offices, but the best online fax services have given physical machines a run for their money in recent years with a cloud-based alternative.
 This involves sending an email to be printed out by a fax machine at the end of the fax number.

 While fax technology may seem a little outdated to some, it does offer the advantage of security, as well as providing print communications directly so they can be read rather than forgotten in someone's email box, and then printed anyway.

 The result is that faxes are still very much alive in the modern business world, and remain an essential tool for many businesses and other organizations – in particular for transactions that require a signature such as legal contracts or real-estate deals.

 In this article, we’ve looked at the best online fax services, evaluating their respective features and factoring in costs to pick out the best offerings for your small business.

 We've also featured the best secure email providers.

 Fax.Plus is an online fax service that offers cross-platform flexibility and a mobile-friendly interface.
 Even though it's an online service you can keep your normal fax number, and you can be assured it's secured through compliance with HIPAA and PCI protocols.
 The service is built to be easy to use, and faxes can be signed at the touch of a button.

 A free tier allows up to ten pages a month, but that's only for sending and there's no option to receive, and is only recommended for light users and individuals.
 Paid plans include 100 pages with each additional page charged per page, though it does include the ability to use electronic signatures.

 The Business tier is good for small teams of up to 5 members, and also allows you to export fax logs as CSV files.
 There's also an admin panel for team management and Slack integration for communications.
 Up to 800 pages per month are provided within this plan, with anything over charged per page.

 Read our full Fax.plus review.